Grounding and Bonding for PV Systems: NEC 690 Part V

 - Check Mechanical Connections: Physically inspect all bonding connections.
 Ensure that mounting clamps, bonding jumpers, and lugs are torqued to the manufacturer’s specifications.
 Loose connections are a primary cause of failure.

 - Inspect the EGC: Visually inspect the main Equipment Grounding Conductor (EGC) from the array to the point of connection with the premises grounding system.
-Confirm it is correctly sized per NEC 250.122 and that its terminations are secure.
+Confirm it is correctly sized per NEC 250.122 and that its terminations are secure and listed for the materials used.

 - Document for Inspection: Take photos and make notes of the grounding methods used.
 This documentation is invaluable for demonstrating code compliance to the AHJ (Authority Having Jurisdiction).